Elizabeth Wright (swimmer): Academic career

 Wright first attended the University of Newcastle in 2003 at her mother's urging to explore her love of art in that setting.
 She enrolled in the university's Open Foundation program, which is intended for students over twenty years old who are entering university for the first time, before transitioning to Central Coast campus to complete a Bachelor of Fine Arts.
 She studied abroad at University of Leeds in her third year at the university.
 In 2008, she attended the University of Newcastle, where she completed a Master of Philosophy in Fine Art (Photography).
 She later attended the University of Leeds as a Doctorate of Philosophy student doing research in the fine arts.
 At the Canadian Association for Women's Public History Conference, "Women’s Bodies in a Public History Context" in Ottawa, Ontario, Canada, she presented a paper titled "self (un)contained: revealing the authentic experience of disability within a feminist context".
 She had a paper published in the University of Edinburgh’s Postgraduate Journal of Culture and the Arts titled "My Prosthetic and I: identity representation in bodily extension."
 Currently Wright is working with the overseas disability charity CBM as their Sports Ambassador.
 She is also the founder and editor of Conscious Being, a magazine "by disabled women, for disabled women".

+Journalist

+Since 2022, she is a reporter with the Australian Broadcasting Corporation covering disability affairs and sport.
+At the 2024 Australian Sports Commission Media Awards, she was awarded the 'Best coverage of sport for people with disability'.